-Calcium nitrate corrosion inhibitor to be added to the concrete mix at a dosage level of 25 L/m3.
+Calcium nitrate corrosion inhibitor to be added to the concrete mix at a dosage level of 25 L/m.
 Proprietary item: DCI Corrosion Inhibitor or Superintendent approved equivalent.
+The project drawings take precedence over this clause.

 15.11.5 Testing Frequency - Hold Point